 TWUSUPER may be able to apply a dangerous occupation exemption because you work in a dangerous occupation (where an actuary determines particular occupations are dangerous).
 If you meet the exemption, we will write to you to let you know.
 What this means for you is that, if your job is granted an exemption as a dangerous occupation, we won't remove your insurance cover if your account balance is less than $6,000 at 1 April 2020.

 To help us understand the occupations of our membership, please take a moment to let us know your occupation.
-Members who provide their occupation information will go into a draw to win a smartphone.
-T&Cs apply.

 Benefits of insurance in super